 - 1. You will change from above the waist into a hospital gown. - 2.
-A medical radiation technologist (MRT) will explain the procedure and answer any questions you have. - 3.
-You will lay on a table or stretcher and will be awake for the procedure.
+A technologist will explain the procedure and answer any questions you have. - You will lay on a table or stretcher and will be awake for the procedure.
 The process takes about 20 to 30 minutes. - 4.
 This is an aseptic procedure; the area to be biopsied will be aseptically cleaned and sterile drapes applied. - 5.
 A radiologist will inject a numbing agent, called Lidocaine, at the biopsy site.
 This freezes the area of the biopsy.
 This should be the only pain or discomfort during the procedure. - 6.
-The radiologist will use ultrasound to guide the biopsy needle and take a sample. - 7.
-A gauze dressing is applied once the biopsy is completed.
+The radiologist will use ultrasound to guide the biopsy needle and take samples. - 7.
+A bandage is applied once the biopsy is completed.